oracle/cloudtestdrive/AppDev/cloud-native/Helidon/setup/setup.md

 ![](images/80-helidon-labs-common-menu-maven-install.png)

 Eclipse will use Maven to build and install the project.
-The progress will be shown in the `Console` tab, and you'll be able to see the `Build Success` message when it finishes (usually after 5 - 10 seconds, but it may take longer.)
+The progress will be shown in the `Console` tab, and you'll be able to see the `Build Success` message when it finishes (usually after 5 - 10 seconds, but it may take longer).

 ![](images/81-helidon-labs-common-menu-maven-install-completed.png)

 ## 3. Configuring to use the Wallet file

 When you setup the VM the database Wallet file will have been downloaded to $HOME/Downloads, we want to place it in the right location for the labs and with the right name.
-It is **very** important that you follow the exact instructions below to ensure you are in the right directory as otherwise you may delete the lab files !
+It is **very** important that you follow the exact instructions below to ensure you are in the right directory as otherwise you may delete the lab files!

 Note that these instructions assume you configured the Eclipse workspace in the location we told you to.
 If you don't have a $HOME/workspace adjust the steps below to reflect where your workspace is.